EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I've styled the blog posts and added the content.
 They are looking really great. the next step is the footer.
 * Challenges you faced - Styling the posts.
 * Tasks for tomorrow - Footer.

+## Day 92

+* Project you are working on - Udacity front end nano degree (blog project).
+* Progress today - Today I've finished the footer and also added some more blogs.
+I've also added a archive card to my blog site.
+Next will be to make a contacts page.

+* Challenges you faced - Not much challenges
+* Tasks for tomorrow - contact page/media styles